project-zot/project-zot.github.io/docs/articles/scaleout.md

 ## CVE repository in a zot cluster environment

 CVE scanning is not supported for cloud deployments.
 In the scale-out clustering scheme described in this article, CVE scanning is disabled.
 In this case, we recommend implementing a CVE repository with a zot instance outside of the cluster using a local disk for storage and [Trivy](https://trivy.dev/) as the detection engine.

+## Registry sync

+The [sync](../articles/mirroring.md) feature of zot, either on demand or periodic, is compatible with scale-out clustering.
+In this case, the repo names are hashed to a particular replica and only that replica will perform the sync.